front-end-intermediate/session-11/readme.md

 Donald Trump is suing us for defamation.
 We need to display a warning whenever we add him to our state.

-We could resolve this by creating a function:
+(Demo only) We could resolve this by creating a function in `scripts.js`:

 ```js
 function checkAndDispatch (store, action) {